Self-Stabilizing MIS Computation in the Beeping Model: Two Beeping Channels (Proof of Corollary 4 )

 We will prove that the termination time of \cref{alg:jsx-ss-twochannels} is $O(\log n)$, if we take $\ellmax(v)\geq 2\log \deg_2(v) + 15$ for every $v \in V$.
 We first notice that, in this case, we have that

 and hence, for each $t \geq 1$ and $v \in V$ we have that $\eta_t(v) \leq 0.0001$.

 We notice that, for a vertex $v \in V$ to stabilize in \cref{alg:jsx-ss-twochannels}, it suffice to have a platinum round for $v$.
-Hence, from \cref{lem:lower_bound_platinum} we have that each vertex stabilizes in time $O(\log n)$ with probability at least $1-1/n^2$, and from an union bound over all the vertices follows the theorem. \end{proof}
+Hence, from \cref{lem:lower_bound_platinum} we have that each vertex stabilizes in time $O(\log n)$ with probability at least $1-1/n^2$.
+The theorem follows from the union bound applied to all vertices. \end{proof}